nathanielrb/time-in-microKanren/paper.md

 ;; => (((+ +) <O1>) ((+ +) <M>) ((+ +) <O3>) . #<promise>)
 ```

-Moreover, since the database states are persistent, we can calculate deltas over any two states.
+Here we have been proceeding linearly, but since the database states are persistent we can calculate deltas over any two states.
 Keeping track of a stream of states and indexing them on time will therefore give us a truly time-traveling data store.

-# Code: RDF Store With Incremental Search
+Finally, here is the full code for the data store.

 ```
 (define-syntax project